hettlage/salt-data-quality-site/README.md

 ## Potential pitfalls

 * If you are accessing the database using Pandas' `read_sql` function, you must use '%%' instead of '%' in your SQL query strings.
+* If you are using a DatetimeTickFormatter in Bokeh, you should define a format for all possible timescales.
+If Bokeh tries to draw a plot for a timescale for which no format has been defined, you get a cryptic JavaScript error like "TypeError: undefined is not an object (evaluating 'T')".

 ## Database access